kalisio/crisis/docs/quickstart/update.md

 # Update

-## Web application

-The web application does not require any update workflow.
-When we update our online services this is done automatically.
+The web application does not require any particular update procedure.
+When we update our services, a pop-up window will appear to update the application.